7bitcoder/7bitConf/README.md

 ## Environment Variables Parser Config

-EnvironmentVarsParserConfig is a similar struct to command line parser config with one difference there is no way to set variable prefixes:
+EnvironmentVarsParserConfig is a similar struct to the command line parser config with one difference there is no way to set variable prefixes:

 ```cpp
 struct EnvironmentVarsParserConfig